|Movie Title/Year and Brief Scene Description|

 It's Alive!
 (1974)

 This classic over-the-top horror film from writer/director Larry Cohen, reminiscent of Rosemary's Baby (1968) and The Exorcist (1973), told about the Davis middle-class family expecting a baby in Los Angeles.
+There were two sequels - It Lives Again (1978) and It's Alive III: Island of the Alive (1987), and a remake of the original It's Alive (2008).

 The scariest scene was the opening jaw-dropping birthing scene - with a ghastly twist.
 Joyful anticipation turned to torturous damnation when a monstrous mutant with an enlarged vein-studded head, bug-eyes, fangs and claws was born during a difficult procedure.
 When the infant beast child was born in the Community Hospital maternity ward's operating room, the killing creature attacked the nurses and doctors, creating a bloodbath massacre, and then escaped through a ceiling skylight.
 It went missing, and continued to attack unsuspecting victims (including a musician and a Carnation milkman).
 When the milkman was killed, white liquid spilled against his red and white vehicle.